byuccl/bfasst/bfasst/flows/README.md

-## These flows are currently functioning
+## These flows are currently functioning and have unit tests
     xilinx_and_reversed
     xilinx_conformal_impl
     xilinx_conformal